 Find the essential points for avoiding resource conflicts in project management once again below – regardless of the tough discussion on following traditional or agile methods.

-- Resource planning in Project Management has to be complete, or it is unserviceable.
+- Project resource management must be complete, or it is unserviceable.
 Rather include all projects with a rough estimate than only a few projects in detail.

 - Whoever aims to implement more projects than is possible in terms of resources has to state beforehand what they are willing to forego.
 In the end, less is usually more.